 The controls were well suited to the vehicle, and easy to use.
 The center console was handy, with padded storage areas, and a place for coins.
-Interior space was very good and the rear seats were more accessible than in similar vehicles.
+Interior space was good and the rear seats were more accessible than in similar vehicles.
 The interior was cargo-friendly, with a nearly flat loading floor easy to get.
-Seats were very comfortable.
+Seats were comfortable.

-Buyers didn’t want a full-sized SUV, but often needed three rows of seats; they wanted to be able to fold their seats down to make way for cargo when needed.
+Many buyers didn’t want a full-sized SUV, but often needed three rows of seats; they wanted to be able to fold their seats down to make way for cargo when needed.
 They also wanted the power and towing of a full size pickup, with the ride and handling of a car.
 The team matched these opposing desires by carefully positioning the body-to-frame mounts, which were lined up with body pillars and next to the third row of seats.
 Only some of these were used on the Dakota.

 Because changes were easy to visualize, designers experimented with surface aesthetics rather than sticking to the clay model.
-Using CDV, the exterior surface was designed in three weeks, and the interior was completed in half the normal time.
+Using CATIA and CDV, the exterior surface was designed in three weeks, and the interior was completed in half the normal time.